EastcoastHunter/MDRPASSBot/README.md

+# MDRPASS - Modern Day Role Play And Server Solutions Discord Bot
-# MDRPASSBot Submit a pull request if you want to add new features.
+Submit a pull request if you want to add new features.
 I will most likely ask you to fix up some formatting/naming conventions ect, don't take it personally.

 The bot Expects a file named `config.json` in its working directory.
 The file should look like this:
 ```json